0x4447-office/0x4447_webpage_documentation/docs/vpn/1.1.0/README.md

 ::: tip Explanation

-1. Set the ID of the EFS drive.
+1. Set the ID of the EFS drive
-1. Set the ID of the Elastic IP.
+1. Set the ID of the Elastic IP
 1. Set the DNS name that you will use to map the public instance IP.
-This will be used in the VPN profile file.
+This will be used in the VPN profile file
-1. Set if you want partial or all traffic going thorugh the VPN.
+1. Set if you want partial or all traffic going thorugh the VPN
-1. Set the Private VPN server IP.
+1. Set the Private VPN server IP
-1. Set the network mask for the IP.
+1. Set the network mask for the IP

 :::